BOXOUT-THINKERS/TiOpenChat/README.md

 # How to Run
 1. Parse.com & Firebase.com & Twillio.com subscribe to trial plan, prepare and select the api key.
 2. Fill the empty api key into tiapp.xml.
+3. Fill the api key into Cloude_Code/cloud/main.js and deploy to parse
-3. build a development environment available in Titanium.
+4. build a development environment available in Titanium.

 # TODO
 - build possible, but do not guarantee normal operation.